-Thus, John Doe will log in to www.mybilling.com to check his balance and invoices, both when his record is on the main system and after it is moved to the alter-ego one.
+Thus, John Doe will log in to www.mybilling.com to check his balance and invoices, both when his record is on the source system and after it is moved to the target.
 Administrators and resellers, in turn, must be able to operate in both systems, via the API, without reconfiguring their applications.